ga-dc/wdi7/class-breakdown.md

 ## Unit 2 (Weeks 4 and 5)

+The names listed below are your squad leaders.

 |  Classroom 1 | Classroom 5 | Classroom 4 |
 |---|---|---|
 | John, Adrian, Andy | Nick, Robin, Erica | Matt, Jesse, Adam |

 ## Unit 3 (Weeks 7 and 8)

+The names listed below are your squad leaders.

 |  Classroom 1 | Classroom 5 | Classroom 4 |
 |---|---|---|